Segedunum & Segelocum

 Name origin: Majority thinking was summed up by R&S thus: “a base in Indo-European *segh-, with many derivatives including British *sego- perhaps ‘power, force’ .... too widespread to be reckoned as Celtic and Germanic only”.
 Delamarre (2003) showed no hesitation in defining Gaulish sego- as ‘victory, force’.
 That interpretation (which is strongly influenced by German Sieg ‘victory’) is a poor fit to these two British locations, which were both ferry-crossing points of major rivers in relatively peaceful territory.
 It is tempting to think of alternatives based on vegetation (sedge, or Latin seges ‘cornfield’) or on various words derived from PIE *sek- ‘to cut’.
 Perhaps the best explanation for these two names may be PIE *seg- ‘to attach, to tack on’.

-Notes: Segeswalde (AD 1118), modern Six Hills in Leicestershire, just 4 km from Roman-era Vernemetum, prompted Trubshaw to question how an element seg- came to be associated with ancient tribal moot sites.
-Modern Sixhills in Lincolnshire occupies a similar relation to Lissingleys another possible moot site. Σεγοδουνον of Ptolemy 2,7,21, in Roman Aquitania, modern Rodez, was a tribal oppidum not obviously similar to British Seg- places.
+Notes: The Anglo-Saxon Chronicle for AD 755 mentions Seccandune, which was rendered as Segeswalde in a later Latin translation and is probably modern Six Hills in Leicestershire, just 4 km from Roman-era Vernemetum.
+This prompted Trubshaw to question how an element seg- came to be associated with ancient tribal moot sites.
+Modern Sixhills in Lincolnshire occupies a similar relation to Lissingleys another possible moot site. Σεγοδουνον of Ptolemy 2,7,21, in Roman Aquitania, modern Rodez, was a tribal oppidum with no obvious topographical explanation for the name, but it was located at the meeting point of diverse ancient tribes.